OpenAgenda/oa-public/packages/bs-templates/README.md

 # Overview

-To start working on a new template, create a folder in the templates folder, create your html & scss file in it, import what you need from any other folder and launch the command:
+Project for sassing openagenda styles.

+To get started, run server.js, a tiny express server to serve rendered styles.

+so:

-npm run-script watch
+npm install

-And start editing your file.
-The css equivalent of your scss will be generated in the same folder, so reference it directly in your html template

-# Using scss

-In any template folder, edit an scss file.
-When the watch script is running, a css file with the same name will be generated in the folder as changes are saved.
-Reference the css file in the template.

-Import any style required to have a fully rendered template
+and then:

+node run

-# Using partials
+# Rules

-To avoid repetition when building html templates, the partial feature of the ejs templating engine is used as such:

-  * Any partial file begins with _
-  * Work should be done on .ejs files which will compile into .html file.
-Only ejs & scss files are tracked by git
-  * Use the ejs 'include' statement to add partial to a template
-  * When the watch script is running any non partial ejs file is saved, an html render is generated
+  * Avoid loosely identified general styling rules.
+If you think a style *may* be useful for other pages in the future, put it in a separate scss file, but keep it in the folder of the project you are working on.
+When the day comes that the file is effectively used elsewhere, it can be moved at that point

+  * the ejs templating engine is used to build template pages for its partial feature.
+No other feature is used.
+So .ejs files are basically html files with occasional 'include' statements

+  * scss files of each template import all the styles they need.

+  * partials start with an underscore they often match a corresponding scss file.